ctse2k1/sfl-event-based-ap-bot/README.md

 -   `/event start <event_id>`: Starts an event you will host.
 The bot provides a unique join code.
 -   `/event join <code>`: Join an active event using its 4-character code.
--   `/event stop`: Stops the event you are currently hosting and distributes points to all participants.
+-   `/event records`: Shows a detailed log of the most recent event participations.
 -   `/event kick <member>`: (Host only) Removes a participant from your event and calculates their points.
 -   `/event list`: (Host only) Shows a list of all participants in your current event.
 -   `/event me`: Check your personal total points and a summary of points per event.